laravel/docs/blade.md

         // $records is "empty"...
     @endempty

-If you want the part of the component to be displayed only once per template, you may wrap it in the `@once` directive:

-    @once
-        // Specific content which will be rendered once
-    @endonce

 #### Authentication Directives

 The `@auth` and `@guest` directives may be used to quickly determine if the current user is authenticated or is a guest: